Entanglement-invertible channels: Background

 \subsubsection{The shaded calculus}

-We now extend to the shaded calculus.
-Formally, this is the graphical calculus of the semisimple rigid $C^*$-2-category $\TwoHilb \cong \Mod(\Hilb)$ of finite-dimensional 2-Hilbert spaces.
-See~\cite{Verdon2021} for a full treatment in the general setting.
-In this work, however, we will follow~\cite{Reutter2019} and introduce the shaded calculus simply as an indexed version of the unshaded calculus.
+We now extend to the graphical calculus of shaded tensor network diagrams.
+Formally, this is the graphical calculus of the semisimple rigid $C^*$-2-category $\TwoHilb$ of finite-dimensional 2-Hilbert spaces.
+In this work, however, we will avoid category theory altogether and introduce the shaded calculus simply as an indexed version of the unshaded calculus.

-\paragraph{Wires and boxes.} In the shaded calculus, the regions in a string diagram can be shaded.
+\paragraph{Wires and boxes.} In the shaded calculus, the regions in a tensor network diagram can be shaded.
 These shaded regions correspond to finite index sets.
 Wires now correspond to \emph{families} of Hilbert spaces, indexed by the parameters of the regions to the left and right of the wire.
 We call these indexed families of Hilbert spaces \emph{1-morphisms}.
 For example, let $[m]$ and $[n]$ be two index sets.
 From now on we shade regions corresponding to the set $[m]$ with wavy lines and regions corresponding to the set $[n]$ with polka dots.
 Consider the following wire:

 We see that an $[m]$-region is on the left of the $V$-wire and an $[n]$-region on the right.
 Hence the wire $V$ is an $[m] \times [n]$-indexed family of Hilbert spaces; these can be arranged in an $[m] \times [n]$ matrix $(V_{ij})_{(i,j) \in [m] \times [n]}$.
 We write $V: [m] \to{} [n]$ to indicate that the $[m]$-region is on the left and the $[n]$-region on the right of the wire $V$.